 And just so that we are clear… do not allow your clients to choose an entity structure just because they want to beat 280E.
 The IRS is winning almost all of its cases; therefore, it likely won’t end well.
 Help your clients prioritize protecting their assets, and ensure that the business is in position to raise capital and take on investors at any time.
 If you cover these bases, you’ll be in good shape.

 Want to learn more about accounting and the various entity structures?
-In our most recent webinar about entity structures we discuss this in greater detail, and cover more details that should be considered.
+In our webinar about entity structures we discuss this in greater detail, and cover more details that should be considered.
 Click here to check it out!